Luddenden: History

 The name means Ludd valley, or valley of the loud stream, and refers to the Luddenden Brook.
 An alternative meaning refers to the Celtic water god Lud, who gave his name to many water-related features.
 This was a Brythonic area, speaking a form of primitive Welsh, until perhaps the 9th century as a relict of the kingdom of Elmet.

-The spellings Ludingdene, Luddington and Luddyngden are found.
+The spellings Ludingdene, Loddingdene and Luddyngden are found.

 The community is first mentioned in 1274 when a manorial roll in Wakefield described a corn mill operating in Luddenden to grind corn from the east side of the valley.
 In 1375, a corn mill was moved from Warley Town to exploit the Luddenden Brook.
 With the introduction of water power, many textile mills were established in the district.

 The cobbled packhorse trail which runs through the village, down Old Lane from Midgley, crossing the river and on up Halifax Lane to Warley, was once the equivalent of the modern day M62, providing a major goods route through the Pennines when the main mode of transport was packhorses.
 This started to change from 1760 as the government approved a Turnpike road to be constructed through the Calder Valley.
 In the 17th century the village, along with the other locations in the Luddenden Brook valley, became prosperous through the worsted industry.
 To enable water to be supplied to the 11 mills in the valley, the Cold Edge Dam Company was formed to build the reservoirs at the head of the valley.